zabbix/community-templates/Network_Devices/SAF_Tehnika/template_integra_e/6.0/README.md

 ## Overview

-Official Zabbix templates for Integra-E radio.
+Zabbix template for a radio network device [Integra-E](https://www.saftehnika.com/en/integrae) is officially supported by the manufacturer **SAF Tehnika**.

-If you have any questions, please contact techsupport@saftehnika.com.
+If you have any questions, please contact the manufacturer by email: techsupport@saftehnika.com.

 ## Author